US Consumer Inflation Eases To 2.4% In September - UrduPoint

 The consumer price index (CPI) slowed to 2.4 percent in September from a year ago, down from 2.5 percent in August, the Labor Department said in a statement.

-This was slightly below the median forecast of economists surveyed by Dow Jones Newswires and The Wall Street Journal.
+This was slightly above the median forecast of economists surveyed by Dow Jones Newswires and The Wall Street Journal.

 There was also some cause for concern for the Federal Reserve as it looks to cut interest rates: a measure of inflation that strips out volatile food and energy costs rose slightly to 3.3 percent, up from 3.2 percent in August, buoyed by a jump in the transportation services index last month.